stevewhims/XamlListDetail/README.md

 Copy the `ItemsDataSource.h` file into the target project folder, and include it in the project.
 Fix up the namespaces (change all occurrences of **MasterDetailApp** to **XamlListDetail**).

 We'll also need to port across ItemsDataSource.
-No need for xaml here, just copy ItemsDataSource.h across, and fix up the namespace.
+No need for XAML here, just copy `ItemsDataSource.h` across, and fix up the namespace.

 ## Begin porting **DetailPage**